If you have certain eye conditions, your doctor may prescribe Lucentis.

 - Glaucoma.
 Injecting medication, such as Lucentis, into your eye will increase the pressure inside your eye.
 Increased eye pressure is a risk factor for glaucoma (an eye condition that’s caused by high pressure in the eye).
 Before starting Lucentis, tell your doctor if you have glaucoma.
 Your doctor may recommend certain treatments to help lower the pressure in your eyes before you start using Lucentis.

 Use with alcohol

 Some medications interact with alcohol.
 But Lucentis isn’t one of them.

-However, before starting Lucentis, ask your doctor or pharmacist if it’s safe for you to drink alcohol.
+If you drink alcohol, before you start taking Lucentis, ask your doctor or pharmacist if it’s safe for you to do so during your treatment.

 Pregnancy and breastfeeding

 It’s not known whether it’s safe to use Lucentis during pregnancy.
 This drug’s effect in pregnant people hasn’t been studied yet.